Sourcing the Parts

 It also allows us to work with full reels instead of cut tapes on the Pick & Place machines.

-The advantage for the customer is that we offer these components for free.
+The advantage for the customer is that we offer most of these components for free.

 On Demand Parts